-A. Any BMP intended to hold standing water for four days or longer shall be designed to incorporate biologic controls consistent with the West Nile Design Guidance found in Appendix D; PADEP document 363-0300-001 "Design Criteria - Wetlands Replacement/Monitoring" (as amended); or contact the Pennsylvania State Cooperative Wetland Center or the Penn State Cooperative Extension Office for design information.
+- A. Any BMP intended to hold standing water for four (4) days or longer shall be designed to incorporate biologic controls consistent with the West Nile Guidance found in Appendix D, PA DEP document 363-0300-001 "Design Criteria Wetlands Replacement/Monitoring" (as amended), or contact the Pennsylvania State Cooperative Wetland Center or the Penn State Cooperative Extension Office for design information. - B. Any stormwater basin required or regulated by this Ordinance designed to store runoff and requiring a berm or earthen embankment shall be designed to provide an emergency spillway to safely convey flow up to and including the one hundred (100)-year proposed conditions.
+The height of embankment shall provide a minimum one (1.0) foot of Freeboard above the maximum pool elevation computed when the facility functions for the one hundred (100)-year proposed conditions inflow.
+Should any BMP require a dam safety permit under PA Chapter 105 regulations, the facility shall be designed in accordance with and meet the regulations of PA Chapter 105 concerning dam safety.
+PA Chapter 105 may require the safe conveyance of storms larger than one hundred (100)-year event. - C. Any drainage Conveyance facility and/or channel not governed by PA Chapter 105 regulations shall be designed to convey, without damage to the drainage facility or roadway, runoff from the twenty-five (25)-year storm event.
+Larger storm events (fifty (50)-year and one hundred (100)-year storms) shall also be safely conveyed in the direction of natural flow without creating additional damage to any drainage facilities, nearby structures, or roadways. - D. Conveyance facilities to or exiting from stormwater management facilities (i.e., detention basins) shall be designed to convey the design flow to or from the facility. - E. Roadway crossings or structures located within designated floodplain areas shall be able to convey runoff from a 100-year design storm consistent with Federal Emergency Management Agency National Flood Insurance Program Floodplain Management Requirements. - F. Any Stormwater Management Facility located within a PennDOT right-of-way shall comply with PennDOT minimum design standards and permit submission and approval requirements.

-- B. Any stormwater basin required or regulated by this chapter designed to store runoff and requiring a berm or earthen embankment shall be designed to provide an emergency spillway to safely convey flow up to and including the one-hundred- year proposed conditions.
-The height of embankment shall provide a minimum 1.0 foot of freeboard above the maximum pool elevation, computed when the facility functions for the one-hundred-year proposed conditions inflow.
-Should any BMP require a dam safety permit under 25 Pa.
-Code Chapter 105 regulations, the facility shall be designed in accordance with and meet the regulations of 25 Pa.
-Code Chapter 105 concerning dam safety.
-Chapter 105 of Title 25 of the Pennsylvania Code may require the safe conveyance of storms larger than one-hundred-year events. - C. Any drainage conveyance facility and/or channel not governed by PA Chapter 105 regulations shall be designed to convey, without damage to the drainage facility or roadway, runoff from the twenty-five (25)-year storm event.
-Larger storm events (fifty (50)-year and one hundred (100)-year storms) shall also be safely conveyed in the direction of natural flow without creating additional damage to any drainage facilities, nearby structures, or roadways. - D. Conveyance facilities to or exiting from stormwater management facilities (i.e., detention basins) shall be designed to convey the design flow to or from the facility. - E. Roadway crossings or structures located within designated floodplain areas shall be able to convey runoff from a one-hundred-year design storm consistent with Federal Emergency Management Agency National Flood Insurance Program floodplain management requirements. - F. Any stormwater management facility located within a PennDOT right-of-way shall comply with PennDOT minimum design standards and permit submission and approval requirements. - G. Adequate erosion protection and energy dissipation shall be provided along all open channels and at all points of discharge.
-Design methods shall be consistent with the Federal Highway Administration Hydraulic Engineering Circular Number 11 (Publication No. FHWA-IP-89-016, as amended) and the PADEP Erosion and Sediment Pollution Control Program Manual (Publication No. 363-2134-008, as amended), or other design guidance acceptable to the Municipal Engineer.
+G. Adequate erosion protection and energy dissipation shall be provided along all open channels and at all points of discharge.
+Design methods shall be consistent with the Federal Highway Administration Hydraulic Engineering Circular Number 11 (Publication No. FHWA-IP-89-016, as amended) and the PA DEP Erosion and Sediment Pollution Control Program Manual (Publication No. 363-2134-008, as amended), or other design guidance acceptable to the Municipal Engineer.